k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

 ### Establish an Account on the Repository Hosting Platform {.body}

-Those wishing to contribute **shall** fork the repository to their own account.
+Those wishing to contribute **shall** have their own account on GitHub with a user name that can be used to readily identify the contributor per their identity used within the working group.

 !!! note
-    All edits are originate within the contributor's account and all contributions can be traced back to the contributor.
+    All edits originate within the contributor's account and all contributions can be traced back to the contributor.

 !!! tip "NTCIP Guidance"